The politics and practice of international humanitarianism

 Credits: 4 ECTS

-The course will provide a rigorous introduction to the major themes and debates in the study of humanitarianism and humanitarian action, and throughout the course, students will be encouraged to apply their existing knowledge of international relations, international security, or international development to the study of humanitarian action.
+The course combines twelve in-depth empirical case studies of different humanitarian emergencies, ranging from the Nigeria/Biafra war in 1967-1970 through to the Ebola outbreak in West Africa in 2014 and the “migrant crisis” in Europe in 2015, with twelve more analytical thematic topics.
+Throughout, students will be encouraged to apply their existing knowledge of international relations, international security, or international development to the study of humanitarian action.